awsdocs/aws-dms-step-by-step/doc_source/chap-mysql2aurora.md

 Amazon Aurora MySQL does not support partial backups created using Percona Xtrabackup\.
 You cannot use the `--include`, `--tables-file`, or `--databases` options to create a partial backup when you backup the source files for your database\.

-For more information, see the [The innobackupex Script](https://www.percona.com/doc/percona-xtrabackup/2.1/innobackupex/innobackupex_script.html)\.
+For more information, see [The innobackupex Script](https://www.percona.com/doc/percona-xtrabackup/2.1/innobackupex/innobackupex_script.html)\.

 Amazon Aurora MySQL consumes your backup files based on the file name\.
 Be sure to name your backup files with the appropriate file extension based on the file format—​for example, `0xbstream` for files stored using the Percona xbstream format\.